Delapouite/kakoune-auto-percent/README.md

 ## Usage

-Some primitives commands only make sense when they operate on selections bigger than the simple *cursor selection*.
+Some normal commands only make sense when they operate on selections bigger than the simple *cursor selection*.

 For instance, pressing `s` in normal mode with just a single *cursor selection* is not really useful.
 With this script, pressing `s` will first select the whole content of the buffer with `%`.
 Hence the name of this plugin.

 When the main selection is bigger than 1 char or/and they are more than 1 selection, the default behavior is applied.

-Here are the commands affected by this script:
+Here are the normal commands affected by this script:

 - select: `s` → `%s`
 - split: `S` → `%S`